 When I went out, I saw a gateway leading to a terrace with a beautiful view of the harbor.
 There I met an old Moroccan guy who spoke good English.
 He told me he was a steward to the place and he worked here for thirty years (just like his father).
 It seemed suspicious and when he started showing me some things and telling a story I knew I was in trouble.

 I told him I didn’t have any money (he didn’t want any money – of course) but he kept persisting.
-Finally I got rid of him by parting with some spare change.
-During our unpleasant encounter, he actually showed me one interesting thing: a house with beautiful green door which was featured in one of Matisse’s paintings.
+Finally, I got rid of him by parting with some spare change.
+During our unpleasant encounter, he actually showed me one interesting thing: a house with a beautiful green door which was featured in one of Matisse’s paintings.
 Henri Matisse actually spent some good time in Tangier and produced a few Morocco-inspired works here.

 Ibn Battutah – The greatest traveler of all time

 Then I searched for the tomb of Ibn Batuttah – the famous Tangerine.
 While in Morocco, I’ve read the excellent Travels with a Tangerine by the British historian Tim Mackintosh-Smith.
 From it, I’ve learned that Batuttah set out from Tangier at the beginning of the XIV century.
 He traveled as far as China (on foot, camel, horse, and by the sea), covering some 80.000 miles in around 30 years.

 At the end of his Rihla (Journey), he came back to Morocco, and with the help of Ibn Juzayy he compiled the famous Travels.
 According to his scribe, Batuttah said:

 I have indeed—praise be to God—attained my desire in this world, which was to travel through the Earth, and I have attained this honour, which no ordinary person has attained.